10 Best Tex-Mex Restaurants in Dallas: Home of the Frozen Margarita

 Some of the most well-known Tex-Mex items include brisket tacos, nachos, frozen margarita and fajitas, and you'll also find the Tex-Mex versions of flautas and chile rellenos.
 In fact, the first frozen margarita machine in the world was born in Dallas, at Mariano's Hacienda.
-Tex-Mex comes in many styles in Dallas - from the "fancier" places like Luna De Noche Gourmet Grill to the hole in the walls like Ojeda's and Herrera's.
+Tex-Mex comes in many styles in Dallas - from the "fancier" places like Luna De Noche Gourmet Grill to the hole in the walls like Ojeda's.
 Dallas also has several original Tex-Mex spots that classify as "Dallas Tex Mex," like Manny's Uptown Tex-Mex Restaurant and Mia's Tex-Mex.
 You'll find these places - and any of the restaurants on our list - to be fantastic options for Tex-Mex cuisine.

 Tried and true Mexican dishes keep Mi Cocina ("My Kitchen") hopping!
 There are no surprises at this restaurant -- everything is consistent and dependable.
 The service there is fast and the chips and salsa keep coming.
 Patrons love crispy tacos with shrimp, and margaritas can really take the edge off, especially the Mambo Taxi!
 Expect the atmosphere to be lively, loud, and fun.
 The decor is modern and comfortable, so it's a great place to spend your lunch hour.
 Lunch specials offered daily from 11am-4pm start at $8.95 a plate, and they include enchilada plates, quesadillas, salads, tacos and chalupas.
 (214-265-7704)